Rochenda Sandall: Biography

-Rochenda Sandall was born in about 1988 in Grimsby, and grew up in Goxhill.
+Rochenda Sandall was born in 1988 in Grimsby, and grew up in Goxhill.
+Her grandfather was Jamaican.
 Aged 17, she moved to London and attended the East 15 Acting School.
 She graduated from the Royal Academy of Dramatic Art in 2012, later making her stage debut in Scenes from an Execution at the Royal National Theatre.
-For the next few years she worked mainly in theatrical productions, including in Coriolanus alongside Tom Hiddleston.
+For the next few years, she worked mainly in theatrical productions, including in Coriolanus alongside Tom Hiddleston.
 Meanwhile, she had roles as police officers in the television series Doctors and Coronation Street.
 Her monologue performance in Alan Bennett's The Outside Dog was selected by The Guardian as the best theatre show of 2020.